Herbert and Katherine Jacobs Second House: Design

 From the outset, the Jacobses wanted Wright to design another house on their farmland, having liked the original house so much.
 In early 1943, Herb asked Wright to consider designing a new home for the family, to which the architect agreed.
 The family traveled to Wright's Taliesin studio several times to discuss the plans.
 During this time, Wright began developing experimental design features, and the Jacobses allowed him to use their new house as a testing ground for these features.
 For example, Wright hired a fiberboard company to design a specialized fiberboard wall for the Jacobses' second house, but the company declined to do so because Wright wanted the company to pay an exorbitant fee to use the design.
 That July, Wright visited the Jacobs farm, whereupon he decided to build the house on a hill with oak woods behind it.
 Though an even taller hill existed on the site, Wright recommended against using that site, correctly predicting that the higher hill would likely be destroyed due to highway widening.

 In December 1943, Wright invited the Jacobses to Taliesin to view a preliminary design for the house.
 The original design called for a square, double-height living room with a mezzanine, in addition to a single-story wing containing a master bedroom, two smaller bedrooms, and a bathroom; this plan would have cost $12,000.
 The National Park Service cites the design as a modification of a plan that was originally created for the Hein family in Chippewa Falls, Wisconsin, while Herb said that Wright had offered to give the design to the Hein family if the Jacobses did not accept it.
 In any case, the Jacobses rejected the plan, saying that the design was expensive and overly difficult to heat.
 Wright acknowledged the family's financial constraints and agreed to create an alternative design.

 The following February, Wright presented to the Jacobses a revised plan, telling them that "you are getting another 'first'" and describing the design as suitable for any hilltop exposed to wind.
 The design consisted of a crescent-shaped structure measuring 88 ft long along its outer arc facing north, 60 ft long along its inner arc facing south, and 17 ft wide.
-The inner arc of the crescent, facing south, would be made of glass; the remaining walls would be made of stone, and the northern facade would built into the side of a hill.
+The inner arc of the crescent, facing south, would be made of glass; the remaining walls would be made of stone, and the northern facade would be built into the side of a hill.
 The concept of the house was so novel that Wright had difficulties deciding on a name; he initially referred to the plans as the "Solar Hemicyclo" (after the Greek term for a semicircle) before changing the name to "Solar Hemicycle".
 In addition, Wright's second plan initially called for a roof that was creased in the middle, and the second story was to be supported by columns on the first floor.
 Wright later revised the plans to remove the columns and flatten the roof.